 Scattering ashes by air.
 While there are no state laws on the matter, federal aviation laws prohibit dropping anything that could harm people or property.
 The U.S. government does not consider cremains to be hazardous material; all should be well so long as you remove the ashes from their container before scattering.

-For more information about funeral laws in Nevada, see Making Funeral Arrangements in Nevada.
+For more information about funeral laws in Nevada, see Nevada Home Funeral Laws.